 Rightfully concerned that her husband would not let this end here, she had her loyal servant Argus keep an eye or a hundred on the now bovine Io.
 Argus was literally a monster with 100 eyes, and the namesake of our vase.

 If goddesses wore hair extensions, this is when Hera would flip her hair satisfyingly.

 Hera was not wrong about Zeus not letting go of the mortal of his desire.
 Perhaps his role in the transformation of poor Io into a cow impacted his conscience.
 Or maybe it was he still hadn’t gotten the girl after all this trouble?

 Zeus decided to send messenger god Hermes to kill Argus, which he did by enchanting him into a deep sleep by playing his flute and then smiting him.

 But Hera knew!
 And prior to the smiting she had all of Argus’ eyes transferred to the tail of a peacock.
 She told all her friends it was to honour his loyalty and thank her friend.

 Did I mention she had a chariot pulled by peacocks?

-Next week on ‘As the Pottery Wheel Turns’
+Next time on ‘As the Pottery Wheel Turns’

 What is going to happen to our bovine friend wandering around trying to find her way back to Greece?
 Will she be able to retake her human form, or will she be relegated to a life making ice cream for the gods?
 And what of our Greek ‘adonis’ (no not that Adonis) Zeus?
 Will he help poor Io to restore her form and finally get the girl?